College & Program Information

 - SW 266-Media Literacy (communication, Core class)

 Taking a language may also be a good option for you as you begin your academic journey.
-All undergraduates in Butler’s College of Communication and College of Liberal Arts and Sciences, as well as International Business majors, are required to show proficiency in a language other than English.
+All undergraduates in Butler’s College of Liberal Arts and Sciences, as well as International Business majors, are required to show proficiency in a language other than English.
 Your academic advisor will tell you where you placed based on the results of any language placement exams you completed.
 You can also elect to try a language that you haven’t taken before.
 If you choose to start a new language, you do not need to take a placement exam.
 Butler offers classes in American Sign Language, Chinese, French, German, Greek, Latin, and Spanish.

 Visit the Exploratory Studies website for more information.